zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

 .. image:: ../../images/tutos-photowebsite_boxes.png

 Great, it's now as easy for me to link my pictures to people than to tag them.
-Also, visitors get a consistent display of those two informations.
+Also, visitors get a consistent display of these two pieces of information.

-.. note:
+..
+Note:
   The ui component system has been refactored in `CubicWeb 3.10`_, which also introduced the :class:`AjaxEditRelationCtxComponent` class.